ivanitlearning/learning-k8s/README.md

 * Dynamic provisioning automatically creates storage on the cloud provider so you only need to create PVC to reference SC directly.

-  * PV is automatically created by storage class
+  * PV is automatically created when storage class is created

 * For Google cloud, SC definition is